azure-ad-b2c/samples/policies/signup-signin-with-phone-number/README.md

 This approach is passwordless.

 ## Notes
-This sample policy is based on [SocialAndLocalAccounts starter pack](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/tree/master/SocialAndLocalAccounts).
+This sample policy is based on [SocialAndLocalAccountsWithMFA starter pack](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/tree/master/SocialAndLocalAccountsWithMfa).
 All changes are marked with **Sample:** comment inside the policy XML files.
 Make the necessary changes in the **Sample action required** sections.